-- Why Spanish is the 4th most spoken language in the world, and growing? - Why Spanish people can speak so quickly? - How speaking another language can unlock another identity?
+- Why Spanish is the 4th most spoken language in the world, and growing? - Why can Spanish people speak so quickly? - What it's like to think and dream in another language?

-Study GCSE (9-1) Spanish to find out the answers.
+Study Spanish to find out the answers.

-During the course you will learn how to talk about a range of topics in Spanish, and you will be able to recognise and use between 1500-2000 Spanish words.
-This will set you up with a basic level fluency in Spanish, enabling you to communicate with Spanish speakers about useful everyday topics and discuss past, present and future events.
+During the course you will learn how to talk about a range of topics in Spanish, and you will be able to recognise and use between 1000-1500 Spanish words.
+This will set you up with a basic level of fluency in Spanish, enabling you to communicate with Spanish speakers about useful everyday topics and discuss past, present and future events.